VAndrJ/awesome-apple-bugs/Bugs/ForEachCrashOnElementdeletionBindingInit/README.md

 - Check for attempt to use binding with empty array and use default value if array is empty.
+- Prevent the array from ever being empty.
 - Add a delay.
 Extremely unreliable, but better than a guaranteed crash.